 If you are planning to venture out of Miami (which I always seem to do) I highly recommend the scenic drive from Miami Beach to Fort Lauderdale Beach along the coast.
 We always rent a car because it gives us the freedom to explore at our own pace.
 Fort Lauderdale is definitely worth visiting and although the coastal drive may take a couple hours (depending on traffic) you can also get there in about 30 minutes on the highway.

 If you’re in Fort Lauderdale Beach (North Atlantic Blvd area) make sure to stop at Primanti Brothers for delicious pizza and their famous sandwiches loaded with homemade slaw, crispy fries and meat.
-I seem to eat pizza everywhere I go and Primanti makes one hell of a pie.
+I seem to eat pizza on all my trips and Primanti makes one hell of a pie.
 The dough is fresh, the sauce is spiced to perfection and the toppings are scrumptious!

 I also recommend taking a fun dinner cruise aboard the iconic Jungle Queen River Boat which leaves from The Bahia Mar Yachting Center on Seabreeze Blvd in Fort Lauderdale.
-Arrive early to enjoy time at the beach across the street.
-The tour travels through “the Venice of America” and Millionaires Row where you will see celebrity mansions and spectacular mega yachts before arriving at Tropical isle for an all-you-can-eat barbecue.
+The tour travels through “the Venice of America” and Millionaires Row where you will see celebrity mansions and spectacular mega yachts before arriving at Tropical Isle for an all-you-can-eat barbecue.
 The beautiful island is decorated with twinkling lights and tiki torches as a live band entertains you through the meal.
 The food was good (a bit bland for my taste) but the sides were delicious.
-After dinner visit the rescued animals in their sanctuaries and enjoy a lovely outdoor show featuring comedians, jugglers and magicians.
+After dinner visit the rescued animal sanctuary and enjoy a lovely outdoor show featuring comedians, jugglers and magicians.
 For more information visit the website by clicking HERE.

 I know Key West is not in Miami but if you have a car and you don’t mind a long, scenic drive, I highly recommend spending a couple days in the area.
 Make sure to visit the iconic Southernmost Point Buoy to snap a photo and stop at the incredible beaches along the way.
 The sparking white sand and crystal blue water is worth the road trip (or short flight) and in town you may notice a few wild roosters strutting around amidst authentic Mexican restaurants and modern art galleries.